akvorado/akvorado/console/data/docs/02-configuration.md

  - `homepage-top-widgets` to define the widgets to display on the home page
  - `dimensions-limit` to set the upper limit of the number of returned dimensions
  - `cache-ttl` sets the time costly requests are kept in cache
  - `homepage-graph-filter` sets the filter for the graph on the homepage (default: `InIfBoundary = 'external'`).
 This is a SQL expression, passed into the clickhouse query directly.
 It can also be empty, in which case the sum of all flows captured will be displayed.
+ - `homepage-graph-timerange` sets the time range to use for the graph on the homepage.
+It defaults to 24 hours.

 Here is an example: